F-0-R-For-0ne-Republic/Hephaistos-Selfbot/README.md

 ### ⚙️ How to use
 1. Download the SRC (Linked to Gitlab)
-5. do `npm install`
+5. do `bun install`
 6. config `config.json` & `.env`
-6. do `node index.js`
+6. do `bun run .\index.ts`

 ### ⚙️ How to use (Build)
-1. Let Unknown run the build
+1. Let Unknown run the build for Hephaistos !